Deerhunter: 2010–2012: Halcyon Digest

 In June, Deerhunter took a short break from touring to record Halcyon Digest.
 Initial news of the album became public when music industry firm, Milk Money, posted a message on their Twitter account that the band had been mixing the new record with Ben Allen (who also worked on Animal Collective's Merriweather Post Pavilion and Fall Be Kind EP.)
 A week later the band launched a new website, where they announced the title and release date of the LP, along with a guerilla style marketing campaign.
 The first single, "Revival," was made available to fans who had assisted the band with promotion for the new album through a link via official email.
 In the same month, director John Albrecht posted a trailer for an upcoming live video on his Vimeo page set to be released later in the year.
+Halcyon Digest was released on September 28, 2010, to critical acclaim: it received a five-star review from AllMusic, and was ranked the third-best album of the year by Pitchfork.

 In 2012, it was announced that Deerhunter was to provide an original score to The Curve of Forgotten Things, a short film by the fashion line Rodarte starring Elle Fanning.
 That same year, bassist Josh Fauver left the band via email in 2012, just prior to the recording of Monomania.